JacobIm28/React-ttt-game/README.md

-# Tic Tac Toe game where you can play with friends in multiplayer mode, or play single player against a bot that uses the Minimax algorithm!
+# Tic Tac Toe game
+Play with friends in multiplayer mode, or play single player against a bot that uses the Minimax algorithm!